Fiat Chrysler bets on Jeep, Alfa revamp to go global

 With sales of the mass-market Fiat brand expected to remain flat in a struggling European market over the coming years, analysts said the strategy made sense, though some were skeptical of the sales targets.

-"The opportunity is clearly there, but 1.9 million Jeep units is a stretch," ISI Group analyst George Galliers said.
+"The opportunity is clearly there, but 1.9 million Jeep units is a stretch," ISI Group analyst George Galliers said from the sidelines of the presentations.
 The brokerage has forecast Jeep sales of 1.2 million in 2018.

-Jeep, whose globally recognized products trace their roots to the iconic World War Two vehicle, is seen as Fiat Chrysler's biggest opportunity to tap fast-growing demand for SUVs in Asia.
+Jeep, whose globally recognized products trace their roots to the iconic World War Two vehicle, is seen as Fiat Chrysler's biggest opportunity to tap fast-growing demand for sport utility vehicles (SUVs) in Asia.

 While Marchionne has a track record of dealmaking in 10 years at Fiat's helm, he has been less successful at delivering a string of ambitious turnaround plans, with Fiat losing market share in its main European market amid delayed investments and some bad design choices.

 There are other challenges too.
-Fiat Chrysler said it would spend 48 billion euros over the five years on the revamp - a big burden for a group with 9.7 billion euros of net debt.
+Analysts expect the total cost of the revamp could top 8 billion euros a year - a big burden for a group with 9.8 billion euros of net debt.

-The company said on Tuesday it ended the first quarter with a net loss of 319 million euros, hit by one-off charges and by currency fluctuations, but reaffirmed its forecast for the year.
+The company said on Tuesday it ended the first quarter with a net loss of 319 million euros, hit by one-off charges linked to a deal to fully acquire its U.S. operations and by currency fluctuations.
+It also reaffirmed its forecast for the year.

 Then there is the market backdrop.
 Europe's car industry is battling to recover from a six-year slump in sales, while demand is faltering in some of Fiat Chrysler's most important emerging markets, such as Brazil.

-The U.S. market is more buoyant, but Chrysler and Dodge have suffered lately from a lack of investment in new models.
+The U.S. market is altogether more buoyant, but Chrysler and Dodge have suffered lately from an investment slowdown in new models.

+For the Dodge lineup, which lost ground as deliveries fell 6 percent through April, the company pledged to hold sales steady at 600,000 vehicles despite the discontinuation of the Avenger sedan and Grand Caravan people-mover.

+"They kept Dodge because a performance brand can be profitable," said IHS Automotive analyst Stephanie Brinley.

 (Writing by Laurence Frost, additional reporting by Ben Klayman in Detroit; Editing by Mark Potter, Matthew Lewis and Ken Wills)